 Once the complaint is filed with the court, the eviction hearing will take place between 10 and 21 days later.
 While not a requirement, the defendant (tenant) can file a written answer with the court.

-If the tenant chooses not to show up, the court will probably issue a default judgment in your favor.
+If the tenant chooses not to appear at their eviction hearing, usually the judge rules default judgment in your favor.
 You may then request the court for a writ of possession, which you must take to the sheriff for execution.

 Sometimes, though, the tenant may choose to fight the eviction.
-In their defense, the tenant may allege any of the following:
+The tenant may allege any of the following:

-- You tried to evict them using illegal means.
+You tried to evict them using illegal means.
 In Texas, only a court can evict a tenant.
 Using "self-help" tactics, such as locking the tenant out of their unit, shutting off utilities or removing their belongings, would all be illegal.
+Using any method other than an eviction suit is considered an illegal means of eviction and lacks the fulfillment of any notice requirements.

-- You did not follow the proper eviction process.
+You did not follow the proper eviction process.
 When carrying out an eviction, you must follow specific rules and guidelines.
 For example, you must first have a legal cause and serve the tenant with the appropriate notice.
+Eviction protections are put in place not only to protect you, as a landlord, but also your tenant.

 4. Writ of Possession

 A writ of possession is the tenant's final notice to leave the rented premises.
-It gives them an opportunity to remove their belongings before forcible eviction by the sheriff or constable.
+Basically, it's a notice to vacate.
+A writ of possession gives the tenant an opportunity to remove their belongings before forcible entry and eviction by the sheriff or constable.

-After a successful ruling, the court will issue the document within 6 days.
+After a ruling in your favor in the case of your eviction suit, the court will issue the writ of possession within 6 days.
 You'll then need to hand over the writ of possession to the sheriff or constable for execution.
 The tenant will then have no more than 24 hours to move out.

 Bottom Line: Eviction Process & Eviction Rules in Texas

-Following the legal eviction process when removing a tenant from your property isn't an option.
-It is a requirement.
-Failure to do so will not only stall the eviction process, but it will also mean serious repercussions for you.
+Following the legal eviction process when removing a tenant from your property isn't an option, it's a requirement.
+Whether you need to evict month-to-month tenants, a holdover tenant, or a tenant late to deliver one month's rent, you need to follow the proper procedure of an eviction suit.
+Failure to do so will not only stall the eviction process but will also mean serious repercussions for you.

 For further help, consider hiring expert legal services or an experienced property management company.